Applying for a road closure

 - water channels for irrigation purposes that cross the road.

-Once a road is closed temporarily, a road licence can be issued over its area.
+The road is temporarily closed from the day a road licence issues over the road area.

 An adjoining owner is defined as the registered owner of the property that shares a common boundary (i.e. contiguous, directly connected or without interruption).